JonathanWoollett-Light/GLSL-BLAS/README.md

 Both can be worked around, but awkwardly.

 Neither are new, code shouldn't need to be made worse due to the lack of support here.

-Floating point atomic operations in particular are fundemental compute operations, while lack of support for subgroup operations is dissapointing, lack of support for floating point atomics is egregious.